RTS-poser/pystar/README.md

 ## Bonus/Data Export
 Every time the "Save Anchor" button on the "Survey Points" tab is used, a json file called "star_gui.json" is saved to the local code directory (example included in repo).
 This can be further processed and converted into a CSV file or otherwise used as you see fit.
 For example you can track the waypoints you use during a trip or record fixed points with identification for use in other projects.

+## Known issues & Failure Modes
+- preliminary accuracy estimates are guessed/assumed to be several hundred meters in game.
+Probably accurate enough to find a ship or modest landmark, probably not accurate enough to see a delivery box easily/without searching
+- Forms can be prone to user/data entry error, quantum marker distance text can be hard to read at times
+- Distance calculations are estimates and distance traveled is not always easy to measure whil looking forward.
+When on final approach, slow down, lose altitude, and consider doing addiiotanl Survey Point checks to confirm if you over-shoot your target.
+During casual usage the biggest user error seems to be overshooting a target repeatedly (based on a sample size of 1 user so far...).
+- App can crash if an unexpected usage pattern is encountered.
+Error trapping and graceful failure modes have not been implemented.
+- UI/UX could probably use some improvememnts too.

 ## Ideas for Future
 - add user configuration and session-specific save options
 - add tools to export to more common formats including CSV and geographic/shapefiles